SamuelMacKay/Memory-game/README.md

 ### Manual Testing
 - I have tested that this page works in different web browsers.
 - I have tested that the project is responsive and works with different device sizes.
 It looks good and functions as normal.
-- I have tested the interactiviy of the game and it reacts as expected
+- I have tested the interactiviy of the game and it reacts as expected.
 - I have tested that all text and fonts are readable and easy to understand.

 ### Bugs